drupal-graphql/graphql-search-api/docs/schema.md

 ### Search API Document Type
 The Search API Document Type type represents a Search API document and extends the Search API Document interface.
-Because we have an unlimited amount of document types (one for each index) this Type uses a [Document Type deriver](#document-type-deriver) to generate the various document types dynamically.
+Because we have an unlimited amount of document types (one for each index) this Type uses a [Search API Document Type deriver](#search-api-document-type-deriver) to generate the various document types dynamically.
 A Document can have multiple fields, as many as the specified index has configured in Search API.